surveycto/extra-buttons/README.md

-# Extra buttons (in progress)
+# Extra buttons (in alpha)

-*This plug-in is in-progress, and may not work correctly.*
+*This plug-in is currently being tested, but has so far worked well.*

 ![Category buttons](extras/extra-buttons.png)